Lightning is one of the most powerful and most awe-inspiring forces in nature.

 But truth be told, it isn’t rare at all.

-In fact, according to National Geographic up to 100 lightning bolts strike the earth’s surface (either on land or on a body of water) every second of every day.
+In fact, according to The National Westher Service approximately 100 lightning bolts strike the earth’s surface (either on land or on a body of water) every second of every day.

 There’s a very simple reason why there are so many lightning bolts occurring at any one time: The earth is a very, very large place!